-Squarespace will never ask you for personal or sensitive information.
 If you received a suspicious email that looks like it’s from us - or another company claiming to be associated with us - don’t click links or reply to the message.
 Instead, consider reporting this email to your email provider.

 How to spot a phishing scam

 While scammers adjust their tactics frequently, look out for these classic signs of a phishing or spoof message: